 - The trays are easy to switch out for different levels, I think this is especially helpful in PreK and Kindergarten classes where ability is really widespread but children are starting to get self-conscious.
 Every child can move to every center because it’s easy to differentiate even with a parent volunteer who may not know how to differentiate an activity but you can certainly tell them to switch sheets for different groups.
-While I have various ideas for different levels, I am sure if you were doing this in a large class you could use my ideas as a springboard and create more sheets that best fit your students.
+While I have various ideas for different levels, I am sure if you were doing this in a large class you could use my ideas as a springboard and create more magnetic letters sheets that best fit your students.

 - You can print out as many as you want and send them home as a simple and quick at home activity.

-There are five developmental levels but just because this is the order I popped them in doesn’t mean your child’s development will follow this order.
-They may know sounds before being able to match up upper and lowercase letters.
+There are five developmental levels but just because this is the order I popped them in, doesn’t mean your child’s development will follow this order.
+They may know sounds before being able to match up upper and lowercase magnetic letters.
 Don’t get hung up on the order, try to match your child’s interest first and foremost.

-Level 1 – Color Sort Letters.
+Level 1 – Color Sort Magentic Letters.

-Level 2 – Match Lowercase Letters
+Printable for Level 3 – Match Lowercase Magnets to Uppercase Letters